Seagate/cortx/doc/integrations/yolo/README.md

 ## Description

 This repository represents open-source detection methods with YOLOv5 at the edge (on camera), sending cloud storage and importing data.
 YOLO or You Only Look Once is an object detection algorithm.
 In YOLO a single convolutional network predicts the bounding boxes and the class probabilities for these boxes. \
-The model i use in my project trains on COCO dataset and can detect up to 80 classes.
+The model I use in my project trains on COCO dataset and can detect up to 80 classes.
 With the help of this model, I detect objects on video frames and save the bounding boxes in a text file, send them to the CORTX cloud, and store them there.
 Next, I download the data from the CORTX storage and draw the bounding boxes on the original video.
 NOTE: In Yolo, the coordinates are relative.
 Meaning that the annotations are written this way: \
 <object-class, x_center, y_center, width, height>